javiFmorales/Jmorales-Password-generator/README.md

 # Jmorales-password-generator
-This week's task was to create a Password Generator, to complete the criteria i followed this steps.
+This week's task was to create a Password Generator, to complete the criteria i followed these steps.

 everytime the "generate password" button is clicked you are presented with a series of prompts for password criteria The desired length for the password will be the first prompt.